Best Studio Monitors Under $200 – Budget-Friendly Home Studio Picks

 The Mackie CR5BT monitors are big, fine-tuned, expertly finished, and can produce quite a bit of sound in a small studio.
 The active monitors are rated at 25W per channel.
 The frequency response range begins at 60Hz and goes up to 20KHz, which is quite a dynamic range for most budget studio monitors.

-If you’re looking for an accurate and articulate stereo sound signature, this may be the pair for you.
+If you’re looking for an accurate and articulate stereo sound signature, these may be the best studio monitors under $200 for you.
 Although cutting it close to the upper price limit for this article, the CR5BT monitors have an extra perk that might appeal to you.
 They have Bluetooth connectivity, which means that they might be very convenient to use in a crammed studio.

 Also worth mentioning is that the monitors come in all-wood cabinets.
 This gives them a superior resonance over many monitors in this category which feature cheap plastic builds.
 And, I personally like the inclusion of high-quality acoustic pads which provide tilt control and a more natural sonic character.